The Traditional PBX

 The Hosted PBX

 A hosted PBX, by contrast, is ‘hosted’ virtually by the provider in the cloud.
 Therefore, 'hosted PBX' really means 'cloud-hosted PBX'.
 Rather than in a physical cabinet, the function of the traditional PBX is taken care of by your VoIP provider’s platform.
 The platform takes care of routing all of your incoming and outgoing calls programmatically, bypassing the need for a physical, ‘analogue’ means of achieving the same end.

 In case you weren’t aware, before telephone calls were routed via the internet and its infrastructure (thanks to the power of VoIP), they were routed via traditional copper telephone lines.
-If you’re not using a VoIP service today, it’s quite likely that your calls still run through these same copper lines.
+If you’re not with a VoIP provider today, it’s quite likely that your calls still run through these same copper lines.

 Today, it is strongly advised that you make the transition to newer VoIP technology.
 Soon, however, it will be imperative.

 BT are phasing out traditional copper phone lines beginning January 2025 in what is being dubbed the BT Switch Off.
 Some countries, such as Germany, have already completed this transition, meaning the UK is actually behind the curve.

 Consider the advances in technology over the last 20 years.
 The modern smartphone bears very little resemblance to traditional telephone handsets from 20 years ago, and yet these phones used the same infrastructure to make their calls as your current deskphone if you’re still using analogue phones.
 Now is definitely the time to switch to a provider of a hosted PBX service.

 Advantages of a Hosted PBX

 As mentioned above, a hosted PBX performs its function programmatically.
 By being fully digital, hosted PBX services can leverage the power of modern technology to its fullest potential.